ricosolana/Valhalla/README.md

     - To debug plainly, use the cmake debug/launch
     - To debug with command line arguments, use the VSC `RUN AND DEBUG` side tab.
 Create and configure launch.json beforehand.

-- Useful Utilities
+- VSCode extensions
-  - clangd (Super Intellisense Extension for vscode)
+  - clangd
     - Installation:
       - `Ctrl + P` , then paste `ext install llvm-vs-code-extensions.vscode-clangd`
     - Must disable C++ Intellisense for clangd to take over: